awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Redshift.md

 --redshift-settings '{"EncryptionMode": "SSE_S3"}'
 ```

-For more information about working with S3 server\-side encryption, see [Protecting data using server\-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) in the *Amazon Simple Storage Service Developer Guide\.*
+For more information about working with S3 server\-side encryption, see [Protecting data using server\-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) in the *Amazon Simple Storage Service User Guide\.*

 **Note**
 You can also use the CLI `modify-endpoint` command to change the value of the `EncryptionMode` parameter for an existing endpoint from `SSE_KMS` to `SSE_S3`\.
 But you can’t change the `EncryptionMode` value from `SSE_S3` to `SSE_KMS`\.